top of page

 Political leadership incubators (PLIs), like those founded with the help of the non-partisan Apolitical Foundation Accelerator, give community, private sector, and advocacy leaders considering running for office a place to start.
 More information on PLIs can be found in Apolitical Foundation’s Better Leaders, Better Democracies: Mapping the Organizations Shaping 21st Century Politicians (2022) report.

 “In Africa, many are unsure how to begin their political journey.
-AWPL exists to address this issue, through connecting women leaders, building capacity, and providing practical training.” — Nii Amar Laryea, Co-Founder of African Women Political Leaders (AWPL)
+AWPL exists to address this issue, through connecting women leaders, building capacity, and providing practical training.” — Nii Amar Laryea, Co-Founder of African Women in Political Leadership (AWPL)

 Find out more via this list of almost 80 organizations supporting politicians across the Political Leadership Impact Path and collection of trailblazing initiatives working on leaders’ mental wellbeing.